afondiel/IBM-Data-Science-Professional-Certificate-Coursera/course7_data_analysis_w_python/course7-ds-ibm-notes.md

 # Lab
 - dataset : https://archive.ics.uci.edu/ml/datasets/Automobile?utm_medium=Exinfluencer&utm_source=Exinfluencer&utm_content=000026UJ&utm_term=10006555&utm_id=NA-SkillsNetwork-Channel-SkillsNetworkCoursesIBMDeveloperSkillsNetworkDA0101ENSkillsNetwork20235326-2021-01-01

-# Graded Quiz
+# Quiz

-# sum-up
+**Summary:**

-Define the Business Problem: Look at the data and make some high-level decision on what kind of analysis should be done Import and Export Data in Python: How to import data from multiple data sources using the Pandas library and how to export files into different formats.
+- Define the Business Problem: Look at the data and make some high-level decision on what kind of analysis should be done
+- Import and Export Data in Python: How to import data from multiple data sources using the Pandas library and how to export files into different formats.
-Analyze Data in Python: How to do some introductory analysis in Python using functions like dataframe.head() to view the first few lines of the dataset, dataframe.info() to view the column names and data types.
+- Analyze Data in Python: How to do some introductory analysis in Python using functions like dataframe.head() to view the first few lines of the dataset, dataframe.info() to view the column names and data types.

-///W2 : Data Wrangling/Munging ///
+## W2: Data Wrangling/Munging

 # Pre-processing Data in Python (Data Cleaning/ Data wrangling)

 - Process of converting/mapping data from the initial "raw" form into another format =>preparing the data for data analysis
 - Operation are done along the columns of the DataFrame.